 General Guidance

-In preparing to complete this procedure, the inspector(s) will need to familiarize themselves with relevant documentation which may include, but is not limited to the licensee’s security plan, safety evaluation report (SER), and any site-specific procedures.
+In preparing to complete this procedure, the inspector(s) will need to familiarize themselves with relevant documentation which may include, but is not limited to, the licensee’s security plan, safety evaluation report (SER), and any site-specific procedures.
 Specifically, the inspector(s) should apply additional attention to the NRC approved SER and security plan.
-The SER and security plan may contain additional site-specific security measures that were added as license condition to the licensee.
+The SER and security plan may contain additional site-specific security measures that were added as license conditions to the licensee.
 Site-specific security measures that are added into the licensee’s license are based on the type and quantity of SNM that is possessed by the licensee.
-Section 0.07 provides examples of site-specific security measures that might be added as a condition to the licensee’s license.
+Section 03.07 provides examples of site-specific security measures that might be added as a condition to the licensee’s license.
 The inspector(s) will need to review the licensee’s SER and security plan to identify if any site-specific security measures were assigned to the licensee.

+The inspector(s) will conduct tests of security equipment as necessary to validate the effectiveness of the security system and to ensure compliance with the requirements.
+The inspector(s) may request that a test be conducted as long as it will not reduce facility safety or security, result in a violation of requirements or industry standards, or jeopardize the safety of the inspector(s) or licensee employees.
+Prior to conducting a test, the inspector(s) must request the test through licensee management and arrange to have a licensee employee conduct the test while the inspector(s) observes.
+Listed under some of the inspection requirements, the inspector(s) will find guidance on how to inspect the requirement.
+The guidance does not represent regulatory requirements but is intended to assist the inspector(s) in measuring the licensee’s performance.

 81421-03 INSPECTION GUIDANCE

-0.01 Use and Storage
+03.01 Use and Storage